THE HIGH ATLAS MOUNTAINS

 - Personal travel insurance

-- Flights to/from Marrakech (typically under £100 from several UK airports)
+- Flights to/from Marrakech (typically around £100 from several UK airports)

 - Local tips